Carrot & Kale Chestnut Loaf

 In the picture I serve carrot and kale chestnut loaf on toast spread with tahini dip, with a side of steamed broccoli.
 The bread was made in my bread machine and you can see the hole in the bottom from the machine blade!
-This bread was made using a variation of my omega 3 bread recipe.
-I plan to publish this new recipe soon!
+For the bread recipe, see here.

 Free from: soya, yeast